Eve-ning/reamberPy/sphinx/source/info/Stacking.rst

 Generally, if there exists a property, then it'll be included via the type-hint provided by your IDE.

-For example, if your map has SVs, then `m.stack.multiplier` should be a valid call.
+For example, if your map has SVs, then `m.stack().multiplier` should be a valid call.

 ********************
 Conditional Stacking